 If you can take your data (state) and make giant piles of it in one data center, it's easier to do useful things with it: but, if you have a little bit of it spread everywhere, there is a horrendous problem of keeping everything consistent and coordinated across the locations that its stored on, so that you can achieve idempotent computing.

-Challenges of bringing stateful data to the Edge
+Challenges of bringing stateful data to a geo distributed edge architecture

 The design assumptions for a geo distributed database are almost entirely the opposite: